Find Affordable College Courses

 Indianapolis, IN

 Out of the 7 schools in Indiana that were part of this year’s ranking, Martin University landed the # 5 spot on the list.
-Located in the city of Indianapolis, Martin University is a private not-for-profit college with a small student population.
+Located in the large city of Indianapolis, Martin University is a private not-for-profit school with a small student population.

 Of the 3 students majoring in mental health services at Martin University, 33% are male and 67% are female.

-You’ll be in good company if you decide to attend Indiana University - Purdue University - Indianapolis.
-It ranked #5 on our 2023 Most Popular Mental & Social Health Services Bachelor’s Degree Schools in Indiana list.
-Located in the large city of Indianapolis, IUPUI is a public school with a very large student population.
+Out of the 7 schools in Indiana that were part of this year’s ranking, Indiana University - Purdue University - Indianapolis landed the # 5 spot on the list.
+Located in the city of Indianapolis, IUPUI is a public school with a fairly large student population.

 #7